 But I digress.

-However, sometimes I find it hard to understand that we live in an area without much heavy industry but even so our air is invested with particulates from mass produced living animals.
+However, sometimes I find it hard to understand that we live in an area with little heavy industry but even so our air is invested with particulates from living animals held on big industrial farms.

 This neo-Romanesque church dates back to 1910.

 When you come to our village over the highway (from north or from the south) those two church towers serve as a beacon.